With an engineer on board, we may finally get our starship flying again. Helix:

 If they're only allowed to make decisions I agree with, they're not really free, are they?

-The next best thing to have after a reliable ally is a predictable enemy.
+Helix, one day you'll learn that the next best thing to have after a reliable ally is a predictable enemy.''

 Never put yourself in the situation where you're waiting for someone's permission.
 Put them in the situation where you have permission unless they take active steps to stop you.